All Episodes

 The story is about how Obama may have to replace some of the people in the regime because they're so incompetent.

-The AP today, Democrats rush to save suddenly vulnerable incumbents, desperate Democrats rushing to save suddenly vulnerable house incumbents, even in states where Obama crews to double-digit victories amid fresh signs of Republican momentum less than a week before the midterm elections.
+The AP today, Democrats rush to save suddenly vulnerable incumbents, desperate Democrats rushing to save suddenly vulnerable House incumbents, even in states where Obama cruised to double-digit victories amid fresh signs of Republican momentum less than a week before the midterm elections.

 There's been no reason for any recent shifts in the polling.